 Susanna Ipirotis has been employed at the American School since September 2003.
 Until July 2005 she was a receptionist, and since then has been serving dual duty as the Blegen Library Assistant and as the booking clerk for Cotsen Hall (under the supervision of Tellos Panos).
 In the Blegen, Susanna performs a variety of tasks including providing orientation tours, general assistance to readers, and processing new serials.
 She speaks Greek and English as well as some German and Japanese.

 Eleni Sourligka joined the staff of the Blegen Library in January 2011.
 She is responsible for descriptive and authority cataloging and provides services to members and readers as well.
-Eleni received her degree in Library Science in 1996 and she is currently pursuing a master’s degree in Cultural Management from the Open University of Greece.
+Eleni received her degree in Library Science in 1996 and her master’s in Cultural Management from the Open University of Greece in 2017.
 She has also studied music, Greek palaeography and art history.
 She has extensive professional experience in bibliographic services and has worked for organizations in both the public and private sectors including the “Lilian Voudouri” Music Library, Athens School of Fine Arts Library, Info-Quest S.A., and the Athens 2004 Organizing Committee.
 Eleni speaks Greek, English, French, Italian and has a basic knowledge of Dutch.